Cilla Black: Awards and honours

 Black was appointed OBE for services to entertainment in the 1997 New Year Honours.

 In May 2014, Black was the recipient of the British Academy Television Awards' Special Award and the first Royal Television Society Legends Award in honour of her 50 years in entertainment.

 On 16 January 2017, a statue of Black commissioned by her sons was unveiled outside the Cavern Club's original entrance as the venue celebrated its 60th anniversary.
 "The sculpture shows a young Cilla performing one of her early songs and the design of her dress on the statue features images of her legendary career."
-The statue divided Liverpudlians owing to Black's support of the Conservative Party and admiration for Margaret Thatcher.

-On 12 November 2025, it was announced that Black’s designer outfits will go up for auction on 28 November.
-Her family decided to donate her clothes to mark the 10th anniversary of her passing.
+In 2025, her family decided to sell her clothes to mark the 10th anniversary of her death.
+246 outfits such as a Thea Porter dress that she wore on the Morecambe and Wise Show were auctioned in Portsmouth, raising about £40,000 for Variety, the Children's Charity.